engrvip123/IHP-AnalogAcademy/modules/module_2_50GHz_MPA/part_1_biasing/biasing_of_bjt.md

 ```

 When these steps are done, your schematic should look like the following:
+(remember to set the frequency in the elements that need it as we go !)
+And you results/.dpl file should look like the following:
 <p align="center"> <img src="../../../media/module_2/schematic_bias_2.png" width="800" height="500" /> </p>
+(remember to set the frequency in the elements that need it as we go !)
 And you results/.dpl file should look like the following:
 <p align="center"> <img src="../../../media/module_2/results_bias_1.png" width="800" height="400" /> </p>
 At this point we can add markers to the lines in order to analyze the results more precisely.